OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-08.md

 ## Proverbs 8:15

-By me kings reign, and rulers decree what is just;
+Through me, kings exercise their rule, and rulers make their fair decrees;

 ## Proverbs 8:16